 Hearing loss is the partial or total inability to hear.
 It can be caused by a variety of factors, the most common being noise exposure and the natural ageing process.

 In most cases hearing loss will develop gradually meaning the symptoms can often be difficult for an individual to recognise.
 This can cause some frustration for the person experiencing the hearing loss and their loved ones as communication becomes increasingly more difficult to navigate.

-There are three main types of hearing loss, each with very different treatments, which is why an accurate diagnosis is of utmost importance.
+There are three main types of hearing loss, each with very different treatments, which is why an accurate diagnosis by a qualified audiologist is of utmost importance.

-- Conductive hearing loss – is simply when sound can’t reach the inner ear.
+This is when sound can’t reach the inner ear.
 The most common causes are middle ear infections or wax build-up in the ear canal.
 Wax build-up is very common and easily resolved by ear micro-suction, a procedure we offer at most of our clinics.

-- Sensorineural hearing loss – is when the sensory hair cells in the cochlea are damaged.
-Because these cells can’t repair themselves, this type of hearing loss is irreversible, but it can be treated.
+This is when the sensory hair cells in the cochlea are damaged.
+Because these cells can’t repair themselves, this type of hearing loss is generally irreversible, but it can be treated.
 The most common cause is ageing or long exposure to loud noise.

-- Mixed loss – combines both a conductive and sensorineural loss.
-For example this may be an age-related hearing loss, combined with an ear infection.
+This is a combination of both conductive and sensorineural hearing loss.
+For example, this may be an age-related hearing loss, combined with an ear infection.